 - Gas Chromatography mass spectrometer

 - Liquid scintillation counter

-For details about any of the services we offer, please download our service level agreement [PDF 28KB].
+For details about any of the services we offer, please download our Analytical Library - Service Level Agreement [PDF 73KB].

 Equipment: Varian 220FS SpectrAA Atomic Absorption Spectrometer & GTA 110

 Measurement of a wide range of trace metals (and some non-metals) using flame and electrothermal atomisation techniques.
 Automatic multiple element analysis of samples can be programmed using a sample preparation accessory.